TheLindaProjectInc/mnslib/README.md

 # mnslib

 mnslib is an update/port of [**ensjs**](https://github.com/ensdomains/ensjs) made to work for the Metrix Name Service and MetrixCoin blockchain.
+The [metrilib](https://github.com/TheLindaProjectInc/metrilib) dependency is used to interact with the MetrrixCoin blockchain.

 ### [**Documentation**](https://thelindaprojectinc.github.io/mnslib/modules.html)

 ### Installation

 ```
-npm install --save @metrixnames/mnslib
+npm install --save @metrixcoin/metrilib @metrixnames/mnslib
 ```

 ### Example Usage

 ```
+import { APIProvider } from '@metrixcoin/metrilib';
 import { MNS, Name, getMNSAddress } from '@metrixnames/mnslib';

 const network = 'TestNet'; // can be 'MainNet' or 'TestNet'